 Consider using heavy furniture bolted to the walls and low shelves to minimize the risk of climbing and frustration.
 You can also utilize blinds to control the light in the room.
 It is good to know that natural lighting is better for mood than artificial lighting.
 Investing in natural fabrics, like linens, might also be good, which you can use in particular areas.
 You can also use linen for blackout curtains to help control the light and regulate the room’s temperature.
 Linen can also be applied to the bedding setup to give a softer and alleviating touch that may reduce anxieties.

 Children with Asthma and Allergies

-Last but not least, you can bring air purifiers into the rooms where your children spend the most time, such as their bedroom and their playroom.
-Choose an allergy-free purifying device that does not emit ozone back into your room.
+Last but not least, you can bring air purifiers into the rooms where your children spend the most time, such as their bedroom and playroom.
+Choose an allergy-free purifying device that does not emit ozone into your room.

 Listen to Your Child’s Feedback

 Your home décor adjustment might help your special needs child to find a haven in their own home.
 However, you should adapt to the new arrangement and make the transition as smooth as possible.
 When your child is old enough, you might want to involve them in making the house a friendly space.
 Listen to their feedback and observe their growth.
 Some adjustments you make earlier might be irrelevant as time goes by, but it is always recommendable to let them communicate what they need.